 Enter the humble autoresponder.
 An autoresponder allows you to set up a chain of emails that get sent out to your list on autopilot.
 This will enable you to build a series of your best-performing emails that get sent out like clockwork to every new person who signs up to receive them.

 Sending out emails on autopilot doesn’t mean you have to default to making them devoid of life though, remember to keep them filled with personality and value.

 5. A/B Test Your Campaign For Maximum Effect

-When marketing through digital channels, you benefit from being able to test what works and what doesn’t.
+When marketing through digital channels, you benefit from testing what works and what doesn’t.
 Popular email marketing software allows you to test subject lines and the content of your emails to determine which emails are driving the most sales.

 Testing doesn’t just stop with your emails, though.
-It would help if you were testing which offers lead to the most sign-ups, the most effective way to drive traffic to your offer and what variations of your sign-up forms generate the most submissions.
+It would help to test which offers to lead to the most sign-ups, the most effective way to drive traffic to your offer, and which variations of your sign-up forms generate the most submissions.